mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 ### Invalid pull_policy

-If you run docker compose commands directly in the terminal, it is critical that your `.env` file exists.
+If you run docker compose commands directly in the terminal, it is critical that your `.env` file exists and is up to date.
 This is handled automatically using make commands but if you run `docker compose pull` without a .env file, you may encounter validation errors.
 That is because our docker-compose file itself uses variable substituation for certain properties.
 This allows us to modify the behaviour of docker at runtime.